Douglas Railway Station: Goods Station

-The site of the present car park south of the station occupied the site of the Port Erin arrive and departure platforms, a carriage siding, and the former goods yard - Roads 5 to 11 in the old station layout.
+The site of the present railway patrons' car park to the south of the station occupies the site of the Port Erin arrival and departure platforms, carriage sidings and the former goods yard - Roads 5 to 11 in the old station layout.
 Road 7 was used to store spare carriages to strengthen Port Erin line trains, whilst 8 to 11 formed the station's goods department.
-Reflecting the character of the island's freight traffic, there was a large goods shed, transshipment platform, and cattle dock, but no specialized facilities for handling coal traffic as relative little domestic coal was handled by the railway.
-There was also a sunken siding to load manure cleared from the streets of Douglas, and sold, by the railway to local farmers, especially in the Santon area, until the 1920s.
-This area was used to store redundant stock after the end of goods traffic in the 1960s.
+Reflecting the character of the island's freight traffic, there was a large goods shed, trans-shipment platform, and cattle dock, but no specialised facilities for handling coal traffic as relative little domestic coal was handled by the railway.
+There was also a sunken siding to load manure cleared from the streets of Douglas, and sold, by the railway to local farmers, especially in the Santon area, until the 1920s (Santon featured a dedicated manure siding for this purpose).
+This area was used to store redundant stock after the end of goods traffic in the 1960s and was partially lifted in 1975, until this time it was used to display locomotives and rolling stock.
+It was lifted in 1979 and the south line platforms with their canopies removed and turned into car parking.

-Rationalisation and the Present Station
+Rationalisation

+Full Layout

+Until 1979 the station maintained its full layout and had two island platforms and full length canopies and a four road goods yard, controlled by the signal box provided by Dutton in 1892.
+Behind (south) of the signal box stood a four road carriage shed that had been built in 1893 to replace a smaller shed of 1875.
+The northern "Peel" island platform served trains to Peel and Ramsey, and was largely disused after 1968, except as a parking area.
+The inner and outer ends of the two Peel platform faces were separately numbered in an attempt to reduce the confusion caused by combining the Peel and Ramsey trains into a single working as far as St John's.
+The southern "Port Erin" island platform was numbered 5 (arrival) and 6 (departure.)
+It was usually used for South line trains, but trains to/from Peel and Ramsey could (and occasionally did) use it due to the existence of a crossover between the single tracks to Peel and Port Erin by the water tower which also gave access to the good yard.